 JOIN’N’SAVE - Membership is just £5 a year and is open to both plot holders and non-plot holders alike, wherever you live.
 A visit to ‘THE HUT’ should easily recoup this investment when you take advantage of our special bulk buy prices.

-‘2022 VILLAGE SHOW’ - Show Schedules have been delivered to previous exhibitors and are available to view on our website - www.capelallotments.co.uk for the Village Show which will take place on the weekend of 3rd and 4th September in the Village Hall.
+‘2023 VILLAGE SHOW’ - Show Schedules have been delivered to previous exhibitors and are available to view on our website - www.capelallotments.co.uk for the Village Show which will take place on the weekend of 2nd and 3rd September in the Village Hall.
 Entries from non-members are welcome to what is one of the Region's best-supported Flower and Produce Shows.
-On-line entries may be submitted from 1st August with a closing date of Tuesday 30th August.
+On-line entries may be submitted from 1st August with a closing date of Tuesday 29th August.
 Please contact the show secretary, Wendy Russell (email@example.com) for paper entry forms.

-Once again, the Show will feature over 130 classes including produce, fruit, handicraft, cookery, photography, mammoth, novelty and children's classes.
+Once again, the Show will feature around 130 classes including produce, fruit, handicraft, cookery, photography, mammoth, novelty and children's classes.
 All sections are open for anyone to enter except the Capel Residents classes.
 These are only open to those who grow flowers and produce in Capel.
-Why not get the children interested in the many different options with 3 different age classes?
-With downloadable pictures of fruit to colour, a vegetable animal and decorated flower pots plus much more to choose from.
-If you have not entered before, why not have a go this year?
+Why not get the children interested in the many different options?
 Simply take a look at the pictures of last year's Show for some inspiration.
 Admission is free to members of the public on both days from 11am.